Eduardo Angeloz

 In 1983 he was elected the 54th Governor of Córdoba for the 1983–1987 period and re-elected in 1987 for the period 1987–1991.

 Angeloz was the UCR presidential candidate in the 1989 elections, but was defeated by Justicialist Party nominee Carlos Menem.
+He presented him as the neoliberal candidate in the election.

 In 1991 he was re-elected as Governor for the 1991–1995 period, and from 1995 to 2001, he again served as a Senator.
 Shortly before being sworn in he was charged with embezzlement, together with some relatives and close friends who had served in high public positions during his mandate.
 He was found not guilty in 1998.
 He died after complications from a hip-break fall combined with an undisclosed pre-existing condition on 23 August 2017.